2giosangmitom/2giosangmitom-bot/README.md

 Special thanks to all the libraries and APIs that make this bot possible, especially:

+- [Bun](https://bun.sh/) - a fast all-in-one JavaScript runtime
-- [Discord.js](https://discord.js.org/) a high-quality Discord library
+- [Discord.js](https://discord.js.org/) - a high-quality Discord library
-- [waifu.pics](https://waifu.pics/) for the cute anime images that keep us motivated!
+- [waifu.pics](https://waifu.pics/) - for the cute anime images that keep us motivated!

 _Made with 💻 + 🍜 at 2AM_